 What do information architects do?

-Many organisations do not have information architect as a standalone role, it is usually being done by someone in the UX design team.
+Many organisations do not have information architect as a standalone role, it is usually done by someone in the UX design team or outsourced to a UI/UX design agency.

 However, if an organisation is able to have a dedicated resource to have an information architect, their main job would be to design actionable and useful content structures and navigation systems from sophisticated sets of information.